LycheeOrg/LycheeOrg.github.io/docs/installation.md

 ##### Application Key

 The `.env` file contains the setting `APP_KEY` which holds your application key.
-Use the `php artisan key:generate` command to set the application key to a random value.
+Normally, Composer sets this key for you while installing the dependencies.

-**If the application key is not set, your user sessions and other encrypted data will not be secure!**
+If it is missing, Lychee will not work.
+Then, you can use the `php artisan key:generate` command to set the application key to a random value.

 ##### Additional Configuration